Category: The Devil’s Playbook

 The Success Hangover

-Logically, this threat should not have even touched him.
+This threat should not have even touched him.
 He had just seen the false gods that Jezebel worshipped proven to be completely impotent before the living God.
 Surely he was on top of his game, knowing God was with him, expecting to go from glory to glory, from one victory to the next, destroying more idols and turning Israel back to God!

-Yet, the scriptures tell us that “Elijah was afraid and ran for his life” (1 Kings 19:3, NIVUK).
+But “Elijah was afraid and ran for his life” (1 Kings 19:3).

 We can all experience an anti-climax after a great event.
 I remember first feeling it as a young person after a youth camp and then coming home to the mundaneness of normal life.
 We can feel it after an inspiring conference or a wonderful weekend.